The first correction is important: the 8,000-acre number was not the public-land transfer

 The official reconsideration packet shows a clear split inside Teton County.
 Two commissioners signed onto a county objection letter.
 Ron James sent his own September 15, 2025 letter declining to sign and saying the matter had already been appropriately decided at the state level.

-The public record already shows why people are asking harder questions.
 Idaho Capital Sun reported that Thomas Tull gave $25,000 to Friends of Brad Little and $100,000 to the Idaho Victory Fund.
 IDL media roundups also summarized local reporting on major Teton Ridge Ranch Foundation gifts during the same broader period.

-That does not, by itself, prove a quid pro quo or a hidden chain of LLC-to-LLC money transfers.
-What it does show is that a billionaire with a large existing land footprint, political money, and local philanthropic reach is benefiting from a state process run by named officials who have now put the parcel on a live auction track.
+A billionaire with a large existing land footprint, political money, and local philanthropic reach is benefiting from a state process run by named officials who have now put the parcel on a live auction track.